Steddyeu/crypto-tracker/README.md

 # Cowellereum
 I have also added a link to my node.js project cowellereum in which i make my own (very very basic) cryptocurrency.

-# Planned improvements by 11/01/2021
+# Planned improvements
 Top movers table.
 Trending news feed.
-List of crypto evens, filtered down to local area.
+List of crypto events, filtered down to local area.
+Charts showing performance grpahs of each coin.